PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 18:30:17
+Last updated: 2024-04-02 18:30:51
-Random Quote: Logic is the beginning of wisdom, not the end. - Leonard Nimoy
+Random Quote: Good timber does not grow with ease; the stronger the wind, the stronger the trees. - J. Willard Marriott